NB "Total Eclipse"

 The new shower tray when installed

-We have had plans to have the boat's name painted onto the cabin sides (see section on Future Plans below and "Canalscape - Book 7 - Canalmanac 2007") but in the meantime printed signs were stuck in the front cabin windows.
+We had long had plans to have the boat's name painted onto the cabin sides (see "Canalscape - Book 7 - Canalmanac 2007") but in the meantime printed signs were stuck in the front cabin windows.
 For my sixtieth birthday present our friends Michelle and Ian Gilbody had the boat's name painted (unbeknown to me) on the cabin sides using the image later on in this section as a template.
 Paul the sign writer even managed to do it in the same font.
 After owning "Total Eclipse" for ten years she now had her name (and ours) for all to see instead of printed and laminated signs stuck in the windows.

 The inside of the rear deck canopy with Velcro replacing the broken zip fastener